 Medicare eligibility for Medicare Part C (Medicare Advantage) works a little differently.
 You’re eligible for Medicare Advantage plans if you have Part A and Part B and live in the service area of a Medicare Advantage plan.
 If you have End Stage Renal Disease (ESRD), you usually can’t enroll in a Medicare Advantage plan, but there may be some exceptions, such as a Medicare Advantage plan offered by the same insurance company as your employer-based health plan, or a Medicare Special Needs Plan (SNP).

 When you enroll in a Medicare Advantage plan, you’re still in the Medicare program and need to pay your monthly Medicare Part B premium and any premium the plan charges.
 The Medicare Advantage (Medicare Part C) program offers an alternative way of receiving Original Medicare coverage (except for hospice benefits, which Original Medicare will still provide) but may offer additional benefits.
 For example, Original Medicare doesn’t include prescription drug coverage or routine dental/vision care, but a Medicare Advantage plan may include these benefits and more.
 Benefits, availability and plan costs vary among plans.

-If you’re enrolled in Original Medicare, but want to explore other Medicare plan options, I’ll do my best to answer your questions.
+Hopefully, you now have a better idea how Medicare eligibility works if you’re under 65.
+If you’re enrolled in Original Medicare but want to explore other Medicare plan options, I’ll do my best to answer your questions.
+If you like, request a phone appointment or get an email from me; I’ll send you Medicare information tailored to your needs.
 Check out my profile by clicking on the “View profile” link below.
-If you like, request a phone appointment or get an email from me; I’ll send you Medicare information tailored to your needs.
-To see Medicare plan options now, try the Compare Plans buttons on this page.
-Or, to get assistance quickly from a licensed insurance agent, feel free to call us.
+To see Medicare plan options now, try the Find Plans or Compare Plans buttons on this page.